romilly/quick2wire-python-api/README.md

     export QUICK2WIRE_API_HOME=[the directory cloned from Git or unpacked from the source archive] export PYTHONPATH=$PYTHONPATH:$QUICK2WIRE_API_HOME/src

-To install into a [virtualenv](http://www.virtualenv.org/en/latest/index.html), make the virtualenv active and run:
+To install into a virtualenv, make the virtualenv active and run:

     python setup.py install

+If you don't have virtualenv setup yet, you can create one in the project directory by running:

+    make env

 Getting Started